Abe Attell

 Abe Attell was a champion featherweight boxer who became infamous in baseball circles for his role as an intermediary in the Black Sox Scandal that tainted the 1919 World Series.

-Attell gained national celebrity for holding the featherweight title for an unprecedented six years, from 1906 to 1912, with 22 successful title defences, after having first gained the title in 1902 but lost it in the interim.
-He became a close friend of mobster Arnold Rothstein.
+Attell gained national celebrity for holding the featherweight title for an unprecedented six years, from 1906 to 1912, with 22 successful title defences, after having first gained the title in 1902 but losing it in the interim.
+He became a close friend of mobster Arnold Rothstein and sometimes served as his bodyguard.
 He was accused a number of times of using illegal tactics during fights, such as putting chloroform on his gloves.
 After his fighting career ended, he became a successful trainer, operated a shoe store in New York City for a time, and then went into vaudeville.

 Further Reading[edit]